-Until 2019, beauty brand SKINN Cosmetics operated on a traditional home shopping network, catering to women aged over 45.
+Until 2019, Shopify brand SKINN Cosmetics operated on a traditional home shopping network, catering to women aged over 45.
 The brand has since expanded its target market to include a younger audience — namely, females in their 20s and 30s.
 But as a small brand, SKINN’s budget was limited.
 To overcome this challenge, Jessica Selfridge, SKINN’s Social Media, Brand & Influencer Partnerships Specialist, decided to bet on influencer product seeding — getting SKINN’s products into influencers’ hands with no obligation to post but hoping to build a buzz through word-of-mouth.

 Spoiler alert: it worked.

 Finding partners to reach a new audience

 SKINN takes a non-discriminatory approach to product seeding, meaning that the brand is open to inviting everyone — from traditional social media influencers, to skincare experts, to other brand fans — to try its products and spread positive word-of-mouth.
 But when you have such a large pool of potential partners, it’s hard to know who will drive meaningful business impact.

 With Aspire’s search database, Jessica is able to leverage accurate, real-time data to connect with creators on Aspire who have well-aligned audiences.
 Additionally, through Aspire’s creator marketplace and landing page integration, SKINN receives inbound interest from influencers who are organic fans of the brand.
 These tools have allowed SKINN to scale its product seeding campaigns from around 30-50 influencers to hundreds.